fenago/cassandra/labs/md/lab5_cassandray_yaml.md

-Apologies for the confusion!
-Let's incorporate the `find` command into Step 1 and proceed accordingly.

 ### Lab 5: Exploring and Modifying `cassandra.yaml` in Apache Cassandra

 **Objective**:
 In this lab, you will explore the `cassandra.yaml` configuration file, understand the different parts of it, and make changes to specific settings.
 You will use Apache Zeppelin to perform these tasks, allowing for a seamless and interactive experience.

-#### Step 1: Locate the `cassandra.yaml` File
+#### Step 1: Locate and View the `cassandra.yaml` File

 1. **Create a New Paragraph**:
-   - In Zeppelin, create a new paragraph to find where the `cassandra.yaml` file is located.
+   - In Zeppelin, create a new paragraph to locate the `cassandra.yaml` file.
 Use the following command:

    ```sh
    %sh